 Workplace discrimination is a sensitive issue to American workers from all economic strata and social backgrounds.
 Many employees are mistreated or discriminated against in the workplace, and many are made to endure unjust treatment by their employers.
 Whether you work for a small business or a global corporation, you are entitled to fair and equal treatment.

-Mahir Nisar Attorney at Law and our team of New York employment law attorneys can provide you with intelligent, strategic legal counsel if you have been discriminated against in your place of work.
-With a background in commercial litigation, we have the knowledge to handle discrimination cases at every level of the business sector, including national and international matters.
+Nisar Law Group, P.C. and our team of New York employment law attorneys can provide you with intelligent, strategic legal counsel if you have been discriminated against in your place of work.
+We have the knowledge to handle discrimination cases at every level of the business sector, including national and international matters.

 A protected class is any sort of characteristic or identifying factor of an individual that cannot be disrespected, disregarded, or targeted by discrimination in the workplace.
 Most workplaces do not need to adhere to protected class regulations as long as 14 or less employees hold occupation there.

 - Age – applies to 40 years or older

 - Genetic information